EdDataScienceEES/tutorial-emmmahouse/index.md

 For more information on graphs, [this website](https://medium.com/number-around-us/data-at-your-fingertips-crafting-interactive-tables-in-r-b4ae5ca7a71d#:~:text=Adding%20features%20like%20sorting%2C%20filtering,can%20make%20their%20own%20discoveries) is super handy at overviewing the different customisations you can get through different packages.

 ## 5. Creating an interactive scatter plot
 Before we think about plotting we need to distinguish a research question - what are we aiming to show on this graph?
-We have puffin populations, countries, years and much more - an interesting question might be to look at how these puffin populations are changing over time across different countries.
-WWF have reported a decline in puffin populations, with invasive species on the rise and food shortages.
+We have puffin populations, countries, years and much more - an interesting question might be to look at *how these puffin populations are changing over time across different countries*.
+WWF have reported a **decline in puffin populations**, with invasive species on the rise and food shortages.
 This makes our research question significant and a good investigation to display to the public to raise awareness of their threatened status.
-As previously mentioned, bringing graphs to life is an excellent way to engage with a wider audience - and this is the perfect opportunity to do so.
-Let's see what plot_ly can do...
+As previously mentioned, bringing graphs to life is an excellent way to *engage with a wider audience* - and this is the perfect opportunity to do so.
+Let's see what plotly can do...

-Plotly is the perfect packages for plotting interactive charts.
+Plotly is the perfect packages for creating interactive charts.
 You can easily turn a static ggplot2 into an interactive one with only a few simple edits to the code!
 Instead of ggplot, we use plot_ly, inputting the data as we usually do and defining the x and y axis variables.
-We add a '~' before the variables we want to plot on the graph, to reference the column from the puffin_data dataset, define the type of graph and the design of the datapoints on the graph.
-The interactive features include hover effects, sliders and buttons - all super cool techniques to captivate the audience.
+We add a '~' before the variables we want to plot on the graph, to reference the column from the puffin_data dataset.
+We also need to define the type of graph and the design of the datapoints on the graph.
+The interactive features include **hover effects, sliders and buttons** - all super cool techniques to captivate the audience.

 As we are investigating the puffin populations over time across different countries, the independent variable on the x axis will be the years, whilst the dependent variable is the puffin population sizes on the y axis.
 Meanwhile, we can distribute colours for each country, to visually observe the differences across the world.